naquiroz/heroicons-lookup/README.md

   </a>
 </p>

-> A utility library to lookup TailwindCSS Heroicons by their name.
+> A utility library to lookup [TailwindCSS Heroicons](https://heroicons.com/) by their name.
 Based on [@jsmith](https://gist.github.com/jsmith)'s [gist](https://gist.github.com/jsmith/96cccfdef264dfab1bf75e02de704e4e)

 ### 🏠 [Homepage](https://github.com/naquiroz/heroicons-lookup#readme)

 ### ✨ [Demo](https://github.com/naquiroz/heroicons-lookup#readme)(coming soon)

+## Use cases

+Say for example, you store in database, entities that have an icon.
+The intuitive thing to do is to store the name of the icon in the database.
+Another example could be a situacion where you want to change the icon based on the user input, or based on certain conditions.

+If you need to import an icon dynamically based on it's name, you can with this library.
+By using the function below, you can obtain exactly the icon you want, as react component.

 ## Install